 As with the Caminho de Torres, a great highlight of the CPI is the Douro Valley stage from Lamego, which passes through the famous terraced vineyards of the region.
 The two caminos share part of this stage before going their separate ways.

-After crossing the Douro River, the camino becomes more rural and mountainous, described in one rather fanciful account as resembling Machu Picchu.
+After crossing the Douro River, the camino enters the rural region of Tras-os-Montes, described in one rather fanciful account as resembling Machu Picchu.

-Typically, the final overnight stop in Portugal is the charming town of Chaves, which contains a medieval tower and a Roman bridge and milestone.
-From there, the camino crosses the border to Verín, where it joins a variant of the Camino Sanabrés.
+Typically, the final overnight stop in Portugal is the charming town of Chaves, which contains a medieval tower and impressive Roman remains including a bridge with stone markers and a bath complex.
+From there, the camino crosses the Spanish border to Verín, where it joins a variant of the Camino Sanabrés.

 The recent extension of the CPI means it’s possible to start in Coimbra and combine it with part of the Caminho Português to create an alternative route, albeit a less direct one, from Lisbon to Santiago.

 Pros: Salamanca, the countryside in Spain, the Douro Valley, the historic cities of Guimarães and Braga, several options for continuing to Santiago

 Cons: A lot of road walking in Portugal, lack of pilgrim infrastructure

 The Caminho de Torres (Camino Torres in Spanish) approximates the route taken to Santiago in the 18th century by Salamanca university professor Don Diego de Torres Villarroel.
 It heads southwest from Salamanca towards the Portuguese border and then northwest to Ponte de Lima, where it joins the Caminho Português Central and continues north to Santiago.